wretched.computer

 • Vertex positions: shapes in 3D graphics are made up of points, called vertices, and the most important feature of a vertex is its position.
 Positions starts with a v and are followed by their (x,y,z)(x, y, z) coordinates.

-• Face elements: a face starts with f and is followed by 3 groups of values which describe that triangle face.
-These can come in a couple different formats, but for our purposes, they’ll take this form: f a//m b//n c//o where a, b, and c are vertex indices (i.e. an index into the list of vertices defined above) and m, n, and o are vertex normal indices (ditto for the normals defined above).
+• Face elements: a face starts with f and is followed by 3 groups of values which describe a triangle.
+These can come in a couple different formats, but for our purposes, they’ll take this form: f a//m b//n c//o where a, b, and c are position indices (i.e. an index into the list of positions defined above) and m, n, and o are vertex normal indices (ditto for the normals defined above).

 g cube

-The main takeaway here is that a shape can be described as a series of triangles, with each point in a triangle having some number of attributes (e.g. positions and normal vectors) associated with it.
+The main takeaway here is that a shape can be described as a series of triangles, with each vertex in a triangle having some number of attributes (e.g. positions and normal vectors) associated with it.
 In a bit, we’ll see how other attributes such as color and texture data can be associated with each vertex.
-And frequently, those attribute values are defined in contiguous arrays by themselves, allowing the triangles to simply be composed of indexes into those arrays.
+And like the positions and normal vectors in our cube.obj example, those attribute values are defined in contiguous arrays by themselves, allowing the triangles to simply be composed of indexes into those arrays.
+This is so common that these indices are usually just called a model’s “index data”.

-Now that we’ve got a sense of what goes into storing a cube in a file, let’s see what Acclaim’s been cooking up.
+Now that we’ve got a sense of how to put a cube in a file, let’s see what Acclaim’s been cooking up.

 What’s in the box